EGWeeks/AMAPDFtoJSONParser/README.md

 ###The beauty of promises
 #### ./app.js
-The benefits of chaining Promises, it reads like instructions on how to make ramen noodles.
+The benefits of chaining Promises, it reads like instructions on how to make toast.
 Plus when we get a rejection we will know exactly what Promise it came from.
 No need to preach to the chore.
 Checkout app.js to see the full creation.